 While similar to American Valentine's Day, Mexico's Día de San Valentín can be celebrated by…

 Believe it or not, it can be tricky to translate terms of affection in some languages.
 In Spanish, there are different expressions that mean, “I love you,” each falling on a different spot of the love spectrum.
-The two most popular are, “Te Amo” and “Te Quiero.”
-Both translate to mean, “I love you,” but they do not share the same context.
-One is extremely serious and romantic in nature, while and the other is more casual.
+The debate that many Spanish learners find themselves in the middle of is the one of “te amo” vs. “te quiero.”
+Both translate as “I love you,” but they do not convey the exact same thing, and they should be used in different contexts.
+One is extremely serious and romantic in nature, while the other is more casual.

 How do you know which one to use?
 (Better question: How does an automatic translation tool, like Google Translate, know when to use which one?)

 Te Amo vs. Te Quiero – Te Quiero

 Derived from the verb “querer”, which means “to want”, “te quiero” is most appropriate for expressing love to family, close friends, or significant others.

 Though in some cases it can literally be translated as “I want you” (depending on how it is said), it is most commonly used as a more casual expression of “I love you”.
 Think of this as an expression of platonic love, familial love, or even in casual dating or newer relationships, where it might be a little too soon for the more serious “te amo”, but you want to convey more than just “I like you” (which would be translated to Spanish as “me gustas”).